15 Dec Webmart’s Glossary of Printing Terms

 (a.k.a. mail order blanks or MOB’S) binds into the centre of the book or is part of the wrap cover.

-in computers, the basic unit of digital information.
+in computing, the basic unit of digital information.
 It is a contraction of.
 BInary digiT (BIT).

 in computer imaging, the electronic representation of a page, indicating the position of every possible spot from 0 to 100 and rest from other document.